jbhannah/jbhannah.net-gulp/articles/2016-03-23-rails-development-with-docker.md

 ## Docker Compose

-Now that we've written the `Dockerfile` for our application image, we need to put together the puzzle pieces of our application, our database, and our persistent gems container.
+Now that you've written the `Dockerfile` for your application image, you need to put together the puzzle pieces of your application, your database, and your persistent gems container.
 Docker Compose makes this easy; just add the three containers to a file called `docker-compose.yml`.
 First, the database: